utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **8) Will my Islandora site's page URLs be preserved in New Collections?**

-_No - but the ITS team has set up re-directs that will re-direct old Islandora URLs to the new Collections U of T website's URLs once the new site is publicly launched.
+_No - but the ITS team has set up re-directs that will re-direct old Islandora URLs to the appropriate new Collections U of T website's URLs, per collection, once the new site is publicly launched.
 Remember to continue to always use the **permalink URLs** when sharing collections and items with students, faculty, researchers, and the public._

 **9) Why did UTL migrate the Collections U of T service off of Islandora?**